 Our Artisans and Artists

-Recognizing some of the many challenges our artisans and their communities face, we have embarked on other programmes including food security, agricultural support as well as homestead vegetable garden to remote San communities.
-Sustainable resource management is a guiding principle resulting in support to basket weavers in the Kavango region to plant palm and dye tree homestead and community gardens.
-Omba received the BOTSOC 2019 (Botanical Society of Namibia) Award for this work.
+Recognising some of the many challenges our artisans and their communities face, we have embarked on other programmes including food security, agricultural support as well as homestead vegetable gardens.
+Sustainable resource management is a guiding principle which has resulted in ongoing support to basket weavers in the Kavango region to establish and grow palm and dye tree homestead and community gardens.
+In 2019 Omba received a BOTSOC (Botanical Society of Namibia) award for this work.

 The income from crafts has supported the education of our artisans’ children and the health and well-being of their families.
-More importantly, we have seen women grow in confidence and skills and many have become community leaders where they play an important role in the well-being of their communities.
+As importantly, we have seen women grow in confidence and skills.
+Many have become community leaders where they play an important role in the well-being of their communities.
 In this way relatively small interventions with just a few score people at a time, can have broader and significant impacts at society level.